-Mandala – Sacred Circle (Sanskrit) – A meditative artform that reveals the soul’s wisdom.
+Mandala – Sacred Circle (Sanskrit) – A meditative artform.

-Chakra – Sacred Wheel (Sanskrit) – Seven centers that represent the energetic anatomy.
+Chakra – Sacred Wheel (Sanskrit) – The energetic anatomy.

 Mandala Chakra – Awaken the One Within